sezanzeb/input-remapper/HELP.md

 and a second keyboard, except if pressing key 10 triggers key-mapper to write key 253 into the /dev device, while mapping key 10 to nothing.
 Unfortunately linux just completely ignores some keycodes.
 140 works, 145 won't, 150 works.
+EDIT: I think this is because of "capabilities", however, injecting keycodes won't work at all anyway, see the fifth idea.

 **Fifth idea**: Instead of writing xkb symbol files, just disable all mouse buttons with a single symbol file.
 Key-mapper listens for key events